William758/DiluvianArtifact/README.md

 ## Changelog:

+v1.0.2 - Added countdown timer for Artifact of Instability.

 v1.0.1 - Limit count and overlap from Artifact of Instability secondary effects.
 All Artifact of Instability effects activate after defeating Mithrix.

 v1.0.0 - Initial Release.